FranciscoMendes10866/plang/README.md

 ## Nice to try

-If you want to test any of the node apis inside the containers, to test their operation, I recommend using an API Client such as `Postman` or ʻInsomnia`.
+If you want to test any of the node apis inside the containers, to test their operation, I recommend using an API Client such as `Postman` or `Insomnia`.

 To get the JSON response from the `fnac-api`, type the following URL: